-Even if the property owner tells you in good faith that you can enforce your lien past your deadline — maybe so that he or she has more time to come up with your payment — you cannot do so.
-Your lien will become unenforceable according to state lien statute, not according to the wishes of the property owner or some other party.
+Even if the property owner tells you in good faith that you can enforce your lien past your deadline — may be so that he or she has more time to come up with your payment — you cannot do so.
+Your lien will become unenforceable according to the state lien statute, not according to the wishes of the property owner or some other party.

-Below are explanations of the rules for extending mechanics liens in the six states that allow claimants to do so.
+Below are explanations of the rules for mechanics lien extensions in states that allow claimants to do so.

-Alaska requires lien claimants to enforce the lien within 6 months of filing the lien.
-If you record an extension notice within this 6 month period, you then have 6 months from the date that the extension notice is recorded to enforce the mechanics lien (AK § 34-35-080 (2)).
+Alaska’s lien law requires claimants to enforce the lien within 6 months of filing the lien.
+If you record an extension notice within this 6 month period, you then have 6 months from the date that the extension notice is recorded to enforce the mechanics lien (Alaska Stat. § 34-35-080 (2)).

-The extension notice must be recorded in the same office where the lien was recorded, and must show the recording date, book, and page or instrument number or serial number of the initial lien claim, as well as the amount of the lien claim.
+The extension notice must be recorded in the same office where the lien was recorded and must show the recording date, book, and page or instrument number or a serial number of the initial lien claim, as well as the amount of the lien claim.

 California requires lien claimants to enforce the lien within 90 days of filing the lien.
-This period can be extended if the property owner and the claimant agree to extend credit by recording a notice with the terms of the extension agreement (CA § 8460 (b)).
+This period can be extended if the property owner and the claimant both sign a written agreement to extend credit by recording a notice with the terms of the extension agreement (Cal.
+Civ.
+Code § 8460 (b)).
 The notice must be recorded within the original 90-day period.
 It can be recorded after that period only if no other person has purchased or acquired rights to the property.

 The claimant has 90 days from the date the extension notice is recorded to enforce the lien, but the lien must be enforced no later than one year after the completion of the construction or renovation project.